suatatan/suatatan.github.io/_posts/2015-05-02-are-you-frustrated-with-unfinishing-latex-errors.md

 ---
+categories:
+- english
+- genel
+date: 2015-05-02
 layout: post
-title: "Are you frustrated with unfinishing Latex Errors and Poor-looking Markdown?"
-date: 2015-05-02
-categories:
-  - "english"
-  - "genel"
 tags:
+- computers
+- english
+- latex
-  - "computers"
+- longread
-  - "latex"
+- markdown
-  - "markdown"
+- phd-student
-  - "phd-student"
+- rmarkdown
-  - "rmarkdown"
+- technology
+title: Are you frustrated with unfinishing Latex Errors and Poor-looking Markdown?
 ---

 As a Ph.D. scholar, oftentimes I’m frustrating with Latex caprices with bad boxes,errors, and warnings.
 As for, basic markdown doesn’t provide a citation option.
 MSWord is horrible for working long times on the same file because of style and content are as clear as mud.